AshTiwari/Python-Fundamentals/README.md

 ### Tuples:
-- Unordered collection of unique and immutable objects.
+- Ordered collection of unique and immutable objects.
 - Set is mutable and elements can be added or removed but it's items are immutable as they are hashed to make search faster.
 - Because items are immutable, they can't be a list.
 - Items can be added using `add()` and `update()` where later is used for multiple items.